alfnielsen/redux-saga-area/README.md

       draft.error = error
    })

-// WE don't need to add empty action (They will still be created in the 'getNewName') export const getNewName = area
+// We don't need to add empty action (They will still be created in the 'getNewName') export const getNewName = area
    .addFetch('getNewName')
    .successAction((newName: string) => ({ newName }))